alephjs/alephjs.org/pages/docs/basic-features/built-in-css-support.md

 # Built-in CSS Support

-Aleph.js includes a builtin css loader that allows you to import `.css` files with `link` tag:
+Aleph.js includes a builtin CSS loader that allows you to import `.css` files via the `link` jsx tag with `rel="stylesheet"` property:

 ```tsx
 import React from "https://esm.sh/react";